elixir-lang/elixir/README.md

       x * 2
     end

-As you can notice, case/match uses pattern matching.
+As you can notice,`case/match` uses pattern matching.
 If no case expression matches, an error is raised.
-Elixir also allows an `else` clause in case/match, which is the same as invoking `match _`:
+Elixir also allows an `else` clause in case/match, which is the same as `match _`:

     case {4,5,6}
     match {3,2,x}